-We offer Forest School sessions on Thursday mornings.
+We offer Forest School sessions on Thursday afternoons.
 These, along with Music and Sports, make up the weekly rota of Special Activity Sessions which are available to your child.
 We ask for a supplement these sessions, due to the extra costs involved in providing this experience at Pippins.

 At Pippins, we are lucky enough to have access to a wonderful woodland area on the site of Icknield Primary School.
 We run regular Forest School sessions, led by a qualified Forest School leader.